 - KZ is for Vendor Payment

 - KG is for Vendor Credit memo.

-By looking at KG and KZ one can easily identify that these document types are for vendor if that person knows that K stands for vendor.
+By looking at KG and KZ one can easily identify that these document types are for vendor as K stands for vendor.

-The document and posting key will determine the account type of a transaction in sap.
-In document master date, if you have not allowed a particular posting key against an account type then that posting key can not be used for the account type.
+The document and posting key will determine the account types of a transaction in the system.
+In document master data, if you have not allowed a particular posting key against it then that posting key can not be used.